frankdean/trip-server-2/README.md

 distribution tarball, which contains additional artefacts to those maintained under Git source control.
 Building from a cloned Git repository requires additional packages to be installed as described below.

+Generally the application is built and installed with:

+	$ ./configure
+	$ make
+	$ sudo make install

+More detailed build instructions are below.

+See the `PostgreSQL Database Configuration` section in the instructions for [TripServer v1][trip-server] to install PostgreSQL and create the database.
+Upgrade the database to support Trip Server v2 by running:

+	$ trip-server --upgrade

 ### Debian